guygunaratne/guygunaratne.github.io/_posts/2015-03-04-mark-cousins-code.md

 Be that a teacher, a critic or an artist, it's just more fun when you're listening to someone who is slightly nuts about what they're into.
 I also tend to trust and return to these rare few when I want to learn more.

-There are equivelents in other crafts - and I do think you can call code a craft, there is an artisinal side to it - but I'm hard pressed to find the same sort of voice in technology, in design or in development in general.
+There are equivalents in other crafts - and I do think you can call code a craft, there is an artisanal side to it - but I'm hard pressed to find the same sort of voice in technology, in design or in development in general.

 To give you an idea of what I mean.
 Here are a few examples from other disciplines: